-As the interim Dean, I am honored to welcome you to Holy Names University (HNU) department of nursing.
-We have graduated individuals for over 50 years with BSN, MSN and MBA degrees.
+I am honored to welcome you to Holy Names University’s School of Nursing.
+We have graduated equity-minded individuals for over 50 years with BSN, MSN, and MBA degrees.
 The focus of these studies has been in: undergraduate nursing, administration, education, informatics and family nurse practitioner.
 I am proud to be one of those graduates receiving both a BSN and MSN/MBA degree here at HNU.

 During your time here, you will discover a very personalized experience with small classes focused on you, the student.
 We are proud of our work in establishing community partnerships that allow our students to complete their needed clinical hours while providing valued community service.
 Our faculty and staff are experts in their fields and dedicated to partnering with students in providing an innovative, supportive learning environment.
 Many of our school of nursing alums are in leadership roles as administrators, educators and nurse practitioners.
 You can find many of these graduates’ working in local hospitals supporting HNU’s students through clinical placement and mentoring.

-At HNU we recognize the “where” and “how” nurses’ practice is rapidly changing with the addition of technology and healthcare transformation.
+At HNU we recognize that “where” and “how” nurses practice is rapidly changing with the addition of technology and healthcare transformation.
 We work with our community partners to provide students with clinical experiences in evolving fields like Telehealth.
-In response to the growing nursing shortage we launched of our accelerated generic nursing program, in 2018 to help provide more registered nurses.
+In response to the growing nursing shortage, we launched our accelerated generic nursing program in 2018.
 This has been an exciting transition here at HNU.
 We are very proud of our first graduating class, of 2019, who all passed the NCLEX exam on their first attempt, giving HNU a 100% pass rate on this newly established program.
 All of our programs are fully accredited by CCNE and the BRN.

 We have dynamic leaders within our nursing program that bring a wealth of different and unique experiences to our students and the team.
 Our leaders are active within healthcare, legislation and organizations.